 If Use editor is enabled, you’ll get an additional popup window when you click and drag on your image to define the text area you want.
 Unfortunately, the GIMP Text Editor isn’t much more effective than the hovering tool popup – instead, it just adds a few different quirks of its own.

-This might be because the Text Editor is actually the older text entry system used before GIMP 2.8, and it was intended to be replaced by the process of editing text directly on the image.
+This might be because the Text Editor is actually the older text entry system used before GIMP 2.8, and it was intended to be replaced by the process of editing the text directly on the image.
 As a result, we’re left with two mostly-working systems that each have their own flaws.

 The Text Editor does provide options for right-to-left text orientations which are essential for some alphabets and writing styles, and it also includes some other text orientation tools.
 Just keep in mind that it doesn’t always play nicely with the hovering popup Text settings panel.